GavinZha0/ChatPie/README.md

 # Enter required information in the .env file
 # The .env file is created automatically.
 Just fill in the required values.
+# Apply migrations
+pnpm db:migrate

+# Build and start the application
 pnpm build:local && pnpm start

 # (Recommended for most cases.
 Ensures correct cookie settings.)